 I personally believe everyone on earth could benefit from being in therapy.
 There is absolutely nothing wrong with seeking this form of support, in fact, it is such a brilliant step in the right direction of you taking charge of your health and can help you in so many wonderful ways.

 Neural retraining is also a brilliant way of removing oneself from the chronic “fight or flight” state and rewiring the brain so that it can return to a balanced and peaceful state.
 This henceforth bestows endless health benefits, and helps to permanently alleviate the physical symptoms that had developed as a result of being in the chronic stress state.
-I will be covering this in a further article.

 Some stress in life is basically inevitable, but it is possible to manage stress so that it is not negatively impacting your health.
 This is a very large part of adopting a healthy and healing lifestyle.